 The Contents of the Memo

-Jeff Miller, the league’s executive vice-president of communications, public affairs and policy, and Dr. Allen Sills, the NFL’s chief medical officer, laments in the memo that daily testing does not preclude individuals from contracting the virus.
+Jeff Miller, the league’s executive vice-president of communications, public affairs and policy, and Dr. Allen Sills, the NFL’s chief medical officer, lament in the memo that daily testing does not preclude individuals from contracting the virus.
 Moreover, any endeavors done after testing will increase the chances of being infected.

 The memo highlights that it is pertinent for NFL personnel to wear masks and abide by physical distancing regulations.
 It will behoove the league to treat everyone they come in contact with as if they have COVID-19.